Tags

 public delegate TResult Func<in T1, in T2, in T3, in T4, in T5, in T6, in T7, in T8, in T9, in T10, in T11, in T12, in T13, in T14, in T15, in T16, out TResult>(T1 arg1, T2 arg2, T3 arg3, T4 arg4, T5 arg5, T6 arg6, T7 arg7, T8 arg8, T9 arg9, T10 arg10, T11 arg11, T12 arg12, T13 arg13, T14 arg14, T15 arg15, T16 arg16);

 There are 17 Func delegates defined in the class library.
-The first delegate cannot accept parameters and returns Type that are specified by the TResult parameter.
-Other Func delegate can take upto 16 parameters and return Type that are specified by the TResult parameter.
+The first delegate cannot accept parameters and return types that are specified by the TResult parameter.
+Other Func delegate can take up to 16 parameters and return types that are specified by the TResult parameter.
 The last type is always the return type.

-The in and out in delegate represents Covariance and Contravariance.
+The in and out delegates represent covariance and contravariance.
 You can read more about these here.

 Usage

-We can only store methods in Func delegate that has matching parameters and return type specified in Func delegate type.
-For example, If we take Func<int, int, string> delegate then we can only store those methods that are taking two int parameters and return string type.
+We can only store methods in the Func delegate that have matching parameters and return types specified in the Func delegate type.
+For example, if we take the Func<int, int, string> delegate, then we can only store those methods that take two int parameters and return a string type.

 static void Main(string[] args)